learn-co-curriculum/sinatra-restful-routes-readme/README.md

 ## Browser Caveat

-Browers behaves a little strange as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they doesn't know how to send to those requests.
+Browers behaves a little strange as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they don't know how to send to those requests.
 Forms to delete and edit need to be submitted via `POST` requests.

 ## Routes Overview